gabber-dev/example-app-rizz-ai/README.md

+**Note:** This app was built using the old usage token flow.
+That has been deprecated in favor of a new system using TTLs.
+See more details [here](https://docs.gabber.dev/authentication) and [here](https://docs.gabber.dev/reference/create-usage-token).

 # Rizz.AI Example App

 Rizz.AI is a gym for your social skills.
 Practice talking to various personas in different scenarios and get a score at the end.